50-Day Encounter to Experience New Life

 Practice this breathing exercise for the next week: Inhale slowly for a count of four.
 Hold that full breath for two seconds.
 Exhale slowly for a count of six.
 Hold that emptiness for two seconds.
 Repeat as needed to feel more relaxed.

-Week of April 24: Love is Humble
+Week 3: Love is Humble

 READ AND CONSIDER THESE